ArmyAntSEC/GGGT/MMMT_eng_raw.md

 # Characters

 ## Daughter F
-You were born in 1995 in a rental apartment in Söder in downtown Stockholm and you are now 17 years old.
+You were born in 1995 in a rental apartment in Södermalm in downtown Stockholm and you are now 17 years old.
 Your father left your family when you were seven to move back to Australia and you have not forgiven him for this.

 You do not have any particular interest in your fathers family background but you do feel all the more stronger about your connection to your ancestresses and their fantastic legacy.
 You are fascinated by the past and want to study history or archeology at university.